Weinstein handlebodies for complements of smoothed toric divisors: Combinatorial Possibilities for Delzant Polytopes and resulting Weinstein divisor complements

-1mm We apply the procedure described above to every two adjacent vectors of the original fan and obtain a fan that is both regular and complete.
-Every rational polytope associated to this fan is closed, convex, simple and smooth, that is, Delzant.
+We apply the procedure described above to each pair of adjacent vectors of the original fan and obtain a fan that is both regular and complete.
+All rational polytopes associated to this fan are closed, convex, simple, and smooth.
+In other words, they are Delzant. \end{proof}